obewds/Org-Ideas/README.md

 # Org-Ideas

+Welcome to OBE:WDS's Organization Ideas Repo!

-Organization Ideas Repo run by Product Manager
+> This repository is managed and run by the OBE:WDS Product Manager @thomasinag!

+Please create issues with any ideas or suggestions for OBE:WDS Open Source projects and contributors here.